-This outline should include the main points and arguments for each section and any evidence or research data which backs them up (such as quotes from experts).
+This outline should include each section's main points and arguments and any evidence or research data that backs them up (such as quotes from experts).
 This outline will serve as a roadmap for when it comes time to write out each section of your dissertation in full sentences and paragraphs.

-Start with an engaging introduction which introduces readers to both the main points/arguments which will be discussed throughout the paper as well as provides background information on why this particular topic was chosen for discussion in this particular piece of writing (you can also include some personal reflections here if applicable).
+Start with an engaging introduction that introduces readers to both the main points/arguments that will be discussed throughout the paper as well as provides background information on why this particular topic was chosen for discussion in this particular piece of writing (you can also include some personal reflections here if applicable).